I’ve been looking to try my hand at IC decapsulation for years, and finally got

 If you’re using this post to build your own project, and your requirements differ

-from mine, make sure Bluetooth 5 is the right fit for you.
-And even if Bluetooth 5
+from mine, make sure BLE is the right fit for you.
+And even if it is an appropriate

 Picking the right microcontroller and development board for a serious project is